 Medicaid School Services Program

-Since 1993, Michigan Intermediate School Districts (ISDs) have participated in a federate and state-funded Medicaid reimbursement program.
+Since 1993, Michigan Intermediate School Districts (ISDs) have participated in a federal and state-funded Medicaid reimbursement program.
 The School Services Program's (SSP) sole purpose is to assure students receive needed health care (medical, emotional, and transportation-related) services at school.
 The School Services Program accomplishes this goal by participating in three service and reimbursement programs.

 Administrative Outreach Program (AOP)